pkp/pkp-docs/dev/upgrade-guide/en/index.md

         - Change new user's profile data and password
         - Remove the new user by merging it to your admin account
 7. Additional testing of common tasks

+### 10. Restore Custom Plugins

+Use the Plugin Gallery to restore any custom plugins that were installed.

+If you have installed custom plugins which are not in the Plugin Gallery, check with the plugin distributor for an update which is compatible with your upgraded version.

 ### 11. Cleanup Backup Files